05.19.26 | Announcements | Thought Leadership

-Matthew Kruntorad, Partner at MSR Design, will co-present alongside City of Columbus City Administrator Tara Visacek, Lincoln City Libraries Director Ryan Wieber, and Mark Bacon, Principal at BVH Architecture, at the 2026 American Library Association (ALA) Annual Conference & Exhibition in Chicago.
+Matthew Kruntorad, partner with MSR Design, will copresent alongside City of Columbus city administrator Tara Visacek, Lincoln City Libraries director Ryan Wieber, and Mark Bacon, principal with BVH Architecture, at the 2026 American Library Association (ALA) Annual Conference & Exhibition in Chicago.

 The session, “From Stalled to Built: Navigating Library Capital Projects with Optimism and Consensus,” will take place on Saturday, June 27, 2026, from 1:00 to 2:00 PM.